stan-dev/posterior/README.md

 #> 10 theta[8]  5.00     0.215
 ```

-For a measure to work, there needs to be a function defined with the
+For a function to work with `summarise_draws`, it needs to take a vector
-same name as the name specified in `measures` and that takes a vector or
-matrix of numeric values and returns a single numeric value or a named
+or matrix of numeric values and returns a single numeric value or a
-vector of numeric values.
+named vector of numeric values.

 #### Subsetting draws